 To assist in the development of a jurisdiction’s action plan, the MSC-TTA will provide a series of technical assistance activities on a variety of topics designed to support a robust multi-system collaborative infrastructure.
 Sites will be expected to incorporate goals associated with these TTA topics into their action plans.
 TTA will be provided through training sessions that consist of webinars, conference calls, and individualized assistance as needed.
 The TTA sessions will include a mix of individualized jurisdiction specific and all-sites interactive activities.
 All programming will aid jurisdictions with incorporating research and best practices into their multi-system collaboration efforts.

-- Developing System Maps and Gap Analyses – This session will provide an overview of how to conduct a mapping of current systems and highlight how using this information in concert with data can lead to a better understanding of how systems serve youth and families.
-In addition, participating teams will complete a Gap Analysis that assesses their strengths around four key components of multi-system collaboration: system connectedness; information sharing capacities; data exchange across multiple systems; and family engagement.
-This session will allow sites to thoroughly explore the ways in which their own systems function, and will help them to better understand how the interconnectedness of systems impact youth who are engaged with multiple agencies simultaneously.
+- Developing System Maps and Gap Analyses – This session will provide an overview of how to conduct a mapping of current systems and highlight how using this information can lead to a better understanding of how systems serve youth and families.
+In addition, participating teams will complete a Gap Analysis that assesses their strengths around four key components of multi-system collaboration: system connectedness; data and information sharing, quality assurance, and workforce training.
+This session will allow sites to thoroughly explore the ways in which their own systems function and how protocols for stronger collaboration can be adapted to the pre-existing structure of each agency.

 - Sharing Information Across Systems – This session will teach jurisdictions the essential steps for developing a robust information sharing infrastructure among child- and family-serving agencies.
 Participants will understand how federal laws and state statutes support sharing of information in a cautious and inclusionary manner.
 The session will highlight what kinds of information partners need to share, and can share, to better serve youth in multiple systems in an efficient and effective way.